Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

  - Create a virtual environment
-    - Once Python is installed, Create a virtual environment nemd "Myenv" using the following command
+    - Once Python is installed, Create a virtual environment namely "Myenv" using the following command

           python -m venv myenv

  - Activate the  virtual environment
-    - Activate the virtual environment 'myenv" withe following command
+    - Activate the virtual environment 'myenv" with following command

            myenv\Scripts\activate